MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-merge-attribute-name.png "Merge attribute name")

-The goal behind this screen is to enable you, the user, to choose all the attributes that should be merged and included in your **unified customer profiles entitiy** (the end result of the the configuration process as a whole).
+The goal behind this screen is to enable you, the user, to choose all the attributes that should be merged and included in your **unified customer profile entitiy** (the end result of the configuration process).
 Notice that some attributes were already auto-selected by the system (highlighted in the image above).
 - The attribute's name appears in the first column (shown in red)
 - The attribute's entity is specified in the second column (shown in blue)
 - The attribute's data source is specified in the third column (shown in green)